 The North Fork Audubon Society connects people with nature.
 We promote the preservation of birds and wildlife by protecting and restoring critical habitats of Long Island’s North Fork.
 Our hands-on environmental and natural science programs encourage individuals of all ages to participate.
 We aim to grow a strong community of active members and supporters who value nature.

-Meet at the Red House at Inlet Pond County Park
+Red House at Inlet Pond Park

 65275 Route 48, Greenport

 If you love being outdoors on clear fall days with a crisp northwest wind, then you will love to learn how to identify hawks in flight.
 Falcons, Buteo’s, Vultures, Harriers, Accipiters and Eagles are diurnal migrants that pass through our area every fall and early October is the best time to go out and find them.
 This program will focus on identifying hawks in flight, which requires a different skill set for the birder, one not based on traditional field marks.
 This program will describe hawk migration and identification, using techniques employed at hawk watching sites.

 Pat Hanly, the presenter, is a local North Fork birder, hawk-watcher and hawk enthusiast.
 Pat is the new compiler of the Orient Audubon Christmas Bird Count, one of the oldest continuing Audubon counts in the country.
 He was also a past counter at the Fire Island Hawk Watch.